Honda CR-X: Japanese and European market drivetrain

-The CR-X equipped with the 1.6-litre DOHC 4-cylinder engine or the 1.6-litre DOHC VTEC 4-cylinder engine came with a different bonnet since the twin-cam engines were taller and required additional bonnet clearances in comparison to the SOHC engines.
+The CR-X equipped with the 1.6-litre DOHC four-cylinder engine or the VTEC variant of the same came with a different bonnet since the twin-cam engines were taller and required additional bonnet clearances in comparison to the single-cam engines.
 The 1.6-litre DOHC engine was only slightly taller than the 1.6-litre SOHC engine and required a different bonnet with a bump on one side which offered the additional necessary clearance to clear the cam gear cover.
 Cars equipped with a 1.6-litre DOHC VTEC 4-cylinder engine came with a bonnet that was raised across most of the engine bay to offer additional overall clearance for the taller engine.

-In some LHD European markets, there was also the option of the D14A1 engine with automatic gearbox which featured twin carbs and no PGMFI.
+In some LHD European markets, there was also the option of the D14A1 engine which featured twin carburetors and was also offered with a four-speed automatic gearbox.

+Anti-lock brakes was optional on the Japanese SiR and came standard on the UK 1.6i-VT model, but never came on the LHD European 1.6i-VT.

 US market

 In the US, three different trim levels were available: The standard (unlabeled, sometimes called the "DX") equipped with the 1.5-liter 16-valve dual-point fuel injection 4-cylinder D15B2 engine, the HF ("high fuel efficiency") model with the 1.5-liter 8-valve multi-point fuel injection (MPFI) 4-cylinder D15B6 engine, or the Si (sport injected) model with the 1.6-liter 16-valve MPFI 4-cylinder D16A6 engine.
 The base model was available with either a 5-speed manual transmission or a 4-speed automatic transmission while the HF and Si only offered a 5-speed manual transmission.
-A modification made to the rear on all second generation vehicles is a heavily stippled black glass panel installed on the upper half of the rear of the vehicle, above the tail lights which aided in rearward visibility.
+A modification made to the rear on all second-generation vehicles is a heavily-stippled black glass panel installed on the upper half of the rear of the vehicle, above the tail lights which aided in rearward visibility.

-Features and equipment

 Air conditioning was a dealer-installed option on all models.
-The Si model came with a power sliding sunroof, a rear wiper and 14-inch alloy wheels.
-Underneath, the Si model was equipped with a rear anti-sway bar along with variable ratio rack-and-pinion steering.
+The Si model came with a power-sliding sunroof, a rear wiper and 14-inch alloy wheels.
+Underneath, the Si model was equipped with a rear anti-sway bar along with variable-ratio rack-and-pinion steering.
 The 90-91 Si models had 4-wheel disc brakes.

-Colors and trim

 There were a total of six colors offered each model year.
 Four color options were available on the CRX and CRX Si and two color options were available for the CRX HF.
 Color availability would vary based on trim package and the interior color would depend on the exterior color choice.